AMCalejandro/longgwas_workshop/index.md

 <br></br>

 # Outline

 1. Introduction to Nextflow and longgwas
 2. Get familiar with longgwas components
+3. longgwas workflow summary
-3. Building your first nextflow process
+4. Building your first nextflow process
 4. Running different longitudinal GWASs using longgwas
 5. Summary
 <br></br>

 # 1. Introduction to Nextflow

 To get started, we are going to follow a brief presentation to understand what Nextflow is.
 Then, we will introduce the longgwas tool.
 Finally, we will review all longgwas components and capabilities.

 <br></br>

 # 2. Get familiar with longgwas components
 ![](figures/longgwas_remote.png)

 <br></br>

 longgwas is hosted on github remote, and it is where all the development and

 ## 2.1 Modules, subworkflows and workflows